If the silent app installation doesn’t reflect users in the reports or doesn’t work properly, there are a few things that you can check.

 - Reinstall Time Doctor.

-After the app has been installed, you need to make sure that the app is working by checking the running processes in the system Task Manager.
-If the installation was successful, you should see a process named “sfproc” running in the Task Manager (for Windows) or Activity Monitor (for Mac).
+After the app has been installed, you’ll need to make sure that the app is working by checking the running processes in the system Task Manager.
+If the installation was successful, you should see a process named “sfproc” running in the Task Manager (Windows) or the Activity Monitor (Mac).

 Some organizations may have corporate firewalls that can prevent the Time Doctor app from connecting with its servers to sync data.

-Here’s a detailed article about how to allow Time Doctor through your corporate firewall.
+You’ll find a detailed article about how to allow Time Doctor through your corporate firewall here.

-Please contact support at email@example.com if you have followed the above steps and are still having issues.
+Reach out to support at firstname.lastname@example.org if you’ve followed the steps we’ve listed above and are still having issues.